-- A. Numbers 1- 3, 5 & 7 as listed for Prize List, 5401 A. - B. A statement of prizes offered for each class. - C. A list of exhibitors by school. - D. The classes listed in order, with an alphabetical list of exhibitors in each class. - E. The tentative time schedule of classes. - F. Names of Show Stewards. - G. Date, Zone number and Region number printed on front cover. - H. www.IHSAINC.com printed on front cover
+- A. Numbers 1- 3, 5 & 7 as listed for Prize List, 5401 A. - B. A statement of prizes offered for each class. - C. An alphabetical list of exhibitors by school with their numbers and class sections entered. - D. The classes listed in order, with a numerical list of exhibitors in each class. - E. The tentative time schedule of classes. - F. Names of Show Stewards. - G. Date, Zone number and Region number printed on front cover. - H. www.IHSAINC.com printed on front cover